Paros Travel Guide (2026): Where to Stay, Eat, and What to Do

 Stay

 A boutique hotel perched just above Naoussa’s harbor, Senia offers stylish Cycladic design, two infinity pools with sea views, and a great in-house restaurant.
-It strikes the perfect balance between luxury and warmth.
+It strikes the perfect balance between luxury and warmth with incredible service.

 Cosme, a Luxury Collection Resort (Naoussa)